MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerfeederconfiguration_autocroppingmode.md

 The automatic crop mode for the scan.

 ## -remarks
-When automatic detection is enabled on the scanner's Feeder, the automatic crop mode indicates whether to scan one region or multiple regions.
+When automatic detection is enabled on the scanner's feeder, the automatic crop mode indicates whether to scan one region or multiple regions.
 When a new scan session starts, the default value is **Disabled**.

 ## -examples